zonotopes/zono_stata/README.md

 `~/ado/personal` on Linux and
 `~/Library/Application Support/Stata/ado/personal` on MacOS.

-Then Assures that you have created the following directory subtree:
+Then assures that you have created the following directory subtree:
 `C:\ado\personal\zono_data`
 and that the subfolder `zono_data` contains `.txt` data files, such as: